Frequently Asked Questions

 There are ATMs on campus in Lerner Student Center.
 They accept all major ATM cards.
 ATMs for many major American banks can be found along Broadway, within a few blocks of the campus.

-If you will be under 16 by the move-in date, you are not permitted to live on campus.
+If you will not turn 16 by December 31, you are not permitted to live on campus.
 You may apply as a commuter student or apply to the Online Summer program.

 Residential housing is not available for the College Edge program.
 Students must arrange for their own housing.
 Please note that students under the age of 18 may be required to reside with a parent or guardian.